Want to start Hillclimbing?

 To compete in motorsport events you need to be a member of a motor club and have a competition licence.

-Harewood Speed Hillclimb is the venue for events run by the Yorkshire Centre of the British Automobile Racing Club and you can get membership from BARC website.
-Club annual membership including Yorkshire Centre membership, is £55.
-For this you will be able to enter a large number of events, you will get access to the on-line Yorkshire Centre magazine, a printed copy of the BARC Headquarters magazine and most importantly reduced event entry fees at Harewood.
+Harewood Speed Hillclimb is the venue for events run by the Yorkshire Centre of the British Automobile Racing Club, membership is available from the BARC website.
+Club annual membership, plus Yorkshire Centre membership, totals £55.
+For this you will be able to enter a large number of events, you will get access to the on-line Yorkshire Centre magazine, a printed copy of the BARC Headquarters magazine and most importantly greatly reduced event entry fees at Harewood.

-You can download a licence application form and other details from the MSA website
+You can download a licence application form and other details from the MSUK website

-Again the Blue Book is a good source of the rules, along with the event Regulations.
+Whilst the Blue Book is a good source of the rules, the classes for your car at each event are in the individual event Regulations.

 At the start of each event a scrutineer will examine your car to make sure its safe and complies with the class in which you are entered.

 Your car will need to have a vertical timing strut fixed on the front (see the Blue Book for specification).
-You will need a helmet meeting the MSA's standards, check the Blue Book for latest details, but buy the best you can afford – you only have one head, so protect it.
-At your first event you will need an MSA helmet sticker from the scrutineer (cost £1).
+You will need a safety helmet that meets current MotorSport UK standards, check the Blue Book for latest details, but buy the best you can afford – you only have one head, so protect it.
+At your first event you will need an MSUK helmet sticker from the scrutineer (cost £3).
 At each event the scrutineer will check your race helmet for condition and that it is of the correct standard.
 You will need a set of fire resistant race overalls and gloves too.
 These are available from a number of race specialist shops and via mail order.
 The Blue Book lists the approved standards for race overalls and the scrutineer will check them at the start of each event.